This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

-The 5 Best Mini PCs for Home Office
+The 5 Best Mini PCs for Home Office in 2026

 1. Apple Mac Mini (M4, 2024) — Editor’s Pick